Chapter 16:

 His sweet, caramel eyes tried reading my face.
 "She might give off an attitude sometimes, but in a weird way, that's how she conveys she's worried about someone."

-Wow, she must worry a lot then.
+All her biting and yelling meant something?
 The sarcastic thought amused me.
-"Asada and I can go back and forth, though yeah, she's still someone I respect."
+"Asada and I go back and forth; though yeah, she's still someone I respect."

 "Same.
-Father acknowledged her to replace me as assistant manager after all."
+Father acknowledged her enough to promote her to assistant manager after all."

 "How long has it been?
 Two years?
-Time sure does fly."
+Time flies."

 "Mhmmm."
 Kamikawa opened up the pastry box and pulled out a fruit-stuffed strudel.
 "Would you like one, Nishikata?"